DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 The lighting disappeared.
 Although she fell to her knees, the knight gritted her teeth to keep her consciousness.

-"Foreign gods hero uses magic as source of power.
+"Sidhes hero uses magic as source of power.
 As long as you're using a magic tool, this spirit garment makes for the best counter measure against angels."

-Since this equipment belongs to foreign gods, angels took no measures against it.
+Since this equipment belongs to sidhes, angels took no measures against it.
 Originally it was impossible to think of angels and elves fighting against each other.

 "Weakling, to whom are you saying it."